TJZYMR/go-graph/README.md

 # Go Graph Pattern Finding Problem
-- in this problem,i tried finding the Patterns M and W from the given linear graph data
+- in this problem,I tried finding the Patterns M and W from the given linear graph data
 - I tried making use of structs and functions
 - Making use of modules helped organise the code